buildpacks/rfcs/text/0000-dockerfiles.md

 * analyze
 * detect
 * restore
-* <new lifecycle phase> run hooks' bin/build, output Dockerfiles are written to a volume
+* <new lifecycle phase> run extensions' bin/build, output Dockerfiles are written to a volume
 * <new lifecycle phase OR platform> apply Dockerfiles to run image (could run in parallel with below two)
 * <new lifecycle phase OR platform> apply Dockerfiles to build image
 * build